 It sounded like such silly old fashioned advice!
 Only by chance did I happen to stay at home a lot with my baby, mostly because I was too scared to go out!

 With my second baby, two years later, things were different.
 A rockstar home birth that was very empowering and I already had confidence as a mother.
 I thought I had to entertain my toddler 24/7, so I was out running around, doing every-day stuff very quickly.
 I remember my 80 some-year-old neighbour looking at me disapprovingly, “Woah, Be careful, mum.” she said (referring to the fact that I was walking around outside on day four).
 Inside, I rolled my eyes and thought, “Oh come on!
 Shove your old fuddy duddy advice up your butt!”

 Only looking back years later, I can see how the old timers were right… The long term negative impact of running around too quicky after the birth of my second daughter became apparent after some time.
 At 2 months, I suffered a bad case of mastitis.
-At 4 months, I caught the worst flu I’ve ever had in my life (yup, and try having the flu while you’re breastfeeding).
+At 4 months, I caught the flu, the real flu, not just a cold, the flu where you feel like would rather be dead (yup, and try having the flu while you’re breastfeeding).
 And, around 6 months, I was grumpy, having mood swings and was getting really angry with my toddler.
 That year, I had my first two cavities in my entire adult life!
 Not to mention, I had on-going body aches and pains.
 I was run down, drained and depleted for a long time.